AntonioDA2004/clustervis/README.md

 ## Installation

-To install Clustervis, clone the repository and install it using pip:
+To install Clustervis you can use pip:
 ```sh
 pip install clustervis
 ```